Nonini: P-Unit

 He is the founder of P-Unit (Pro-Habo Unit), which consists of rappers Bonnie, Frasha, Gabu and himself.
 The crew has produced several songs, most notably "Si Lazima", a Swahili phrase which literally translates to "It's not a must."
 The song talks of times in a relationship when a couple does not need to have sex – they can just go home and relax.
 People have found the song quite contradictory to the messages he communicated in previous songs.
 At the 2007 Kisima Music Awards, P-Unit won the Boomba Group category.
 It was the first time Nonini won a Kisima Award.
 Their second single is known as "Kushoto-Kulia"; meaning "Left-Right".
 Both songs are on Nonini's "Mwisho ya Mawazo" album.

 Recognition and awards

 In August 2007, Nonini was selected as one of the 100 most influential Kenyans by The Standard newspaper.

 In 2009 he was named International Lifestyle Ambassador by the Limkokwing University in Malaysia.

 Noni was honored with the MCSK 2012 Cross Over Artiste Award and won Best Hip-Hop Song and Best Director of a Music Video, both for Colour Kwa Face, at the 2012 Kisima Awards.

 Nonini has been a two-time Top Earner MCSK Royalties Artiste.

-In 2013 Nonini was elected as a director representing the Audio Visual Sector at the Performance Rights Society of Kenya (PRSK), where he expects to help in consolidating efforts towards royalties' collections and represents the plight of artistes in the entertainment industry.
+In 2013 Nonini was elected as a director representing the Audio Visual Sector at the Performance Rights Society of Kenya (PRSK), where he expects to help in consolidating efforts towards royalties' collections and represent the plight of artistes in the entertainment industry.